VA Disability Rating for Radiculopathy

 You may be eligible for secondary service connection compensation if your radiculopathy is a secondary service disability.
 A secondary service disability is caused or aggravated by a direct service-connected condition.

-Radiculopathy often stems from other primary conditions, such as back conditions or back pain.
+Radiculopathy often stems from other primary conditions, such as back pain.
 Radiculopathy magnifies the severity of other conditions, and other conditions can also worsen radiculopathy.
 Thus, you may be entitled to claim radiculopathy as a secondary condition to another one.

 Radiculopathy is often related to the following conditions: